 Individual floating home, remodelled by Ernest L Woods in 1928.

 Heather is a traditional yet quirky houseboat, laying on the Broads Waterways of Norfolk and Suffolk.
-Maintained by two friends, she has been home to artists, holiday visitors and mariners for generations.
+Maintained by friends, she has been home to artists, holiday visitors and mariners for generations.

 See on board the houseboat, visit the touring shop and relax on the riverside.